-Empathy Chairs will be a visible and trusted member within a student group (e.g., club, organization, athletic team) on campus who will promote the core EARS skills and values of empathy, listening, support, and well-being.
+Empathy Chairs will be visible and trusted members within student groups (e.g., club, organization, athletic team) on campus who will promote the core EARS skills and values of empathy, listening, support, and well-being.

 Empathy Chairs will be trained by EARS to voluntarily serve as a "point person" of support, helping students find a sense of belonging within their respective group(s), and actively making well-being resources well-known to students.
 We envision Empathy Chairs being a liked and respected figure within organizations, with their position and role being widely publicized and well-known within the community.

 If you are interested in becoming an Empathy Chair for your organization, you have the option of completing Beginning training or completing the Empathy Chair Workshop Series.

 Link to be notified when the Fall 2022 Empathy Chair Workshop Series opens: https://cornell.ca1.qualtrics.com/jfe/form/SV_b3OjbmBb20lOGnY

 Empathy Chairs FAQs

 Empathy Chairs are designated members of an organization who have undergone either 1) EARS Beginning Training and an orientation hosted by EARS or 2) the Empathy Chair Workshops.
 While all organizations and groups are warmly welcomed and encouraged to incorporate "Empathy Chairs," it is important to note that this is a completely voluntary leadership role.